pepone/redhat-rpm-config/buildflags.md

 # Using RPM build flags

+The %set_build_flags macro sets the environment variables `CFLAGS`, `CXXFLAGS`, `FFLAGS`, `FCFLAGS`, `LDFLAGS` and `LT_SYS_LIBRARY_PATH` to the value of their corresponding rpm macros.   %set_build_flags is automatically called prior to the %build, %check, and %install phases so these flags can be used by makefiles and other build tools.

+You can opt out of this behavior by doing:

+    %undefine _auto_set_build_flags

+If you do opt out of this behavior, you can still manually use %set_build_flags by adding it to the %build section of your spec file or by using one of the build system helper macros like %configure, %cmake, and %meson

 For packages which use autoconf to set up the build environment, use the `%configure` macro to obtain the full complement of flags, like
 this: